-No information is available on the use of atropine during breastfeeding.
-Long-term use of atropine might reduce milk production or milk letdown, but a single systemic or ophthalmic dose is not likely to interfere with breastfeeding.
+No information is available on the use of scopolamine during breastfeeding.
+Use during labor appears to have a detrimental effect on newborn infants' nursing behavior.
+Long-term use of scopolamine might reduce milk production or milk letdown, but a single systemic or ophthalmic dose is not likely to interfere with breastfeeding.
 During long-term use, observe for signs of decreased lactation (e.g., insatiety, poor weight gain).
+To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.